Please familiarise yourself with the components in the overview below:

 Insert the Speaker into the Speaker Case, aligning it with the inner support ring.
 Then, place the Speaker Lid on top and press gently until it snaps into place.
 The lid is designed with a precision friction-fit grip, eliminating the need for screws while ensuring a secure hold.

 Align the Pi Bracket with the upper section of the Speaker Unit, ensuring the speaker wires pass cleanly through the central opening.
 Gently rotate the Pi Bracket into position until it locks into the designed grooves.
-The Updated v4.1 design includes snap-fit joints, which remove the need for screws while providing a firm and vibration-resistant connection between the speaker base and the Pi Bracket.

 Ensure that the board is oriented so that the USB ports and microSD card slot align with their dedicated openings in the chassis.
-This allows quick access for updates, maintenance, and storage expansion without reopening the assembly, a key improvement introduced in RSC v4.1.

 Align the AIY Voice Bonnet with the GPIO header of the Raspberry Pi 4 and gently press it down until it is fully seated.
 Make sure all the pins are correctly aligned and inserted straight into the header to prevent bending or loose contact.